 These actual events served as the inspiration for the film At Close Range, which opened in theaters on April 18, 1986.

-In the year 1978, Brad Whitewood, Jr. (Sean Penn) is a teenage troublemaker living in near-poverty with his mother, brother, grandmother, and his mother’s boyfriend.
+In 1978, Brad Whitewood, Jr. (Sean Penn) is a teenage troublemaker living in near-poverty with his mother, brother, grandmother, and his mother’s boyfriend.
 When he’s hanging out with his brother, Tommy (Chris Penn), and their friends one night, he meets Terry (Mary Stuart Masterson), a 16-year-old girl, and the two of them are immediately attracted to one another.
 Brad Jr. and his family soon receive an unexpected visit from Brad Whitewood, Sr. (Christopher Walken), and though his mother and grandmother make it clear that they don’t appreciate his company at all, Brad Jr. can’t help but want to spend more time with his father and learn more about him, especially after getting into a heated argument with his mother’s boyfriend that ends with him literally being thrown out of his home.

 He soon finds out that his father is a professional thief who runs his own crew, and that they perform robberies all across the state.
 (Brad Sr.: “Most people who drive through here see farms.
 Houses, and fields, and shit.
 I see money, I see things, everything got my name writ’ on it!”)
 This soon leads to Brad Jr. wanting to have the fast cars, money, and swagger that Brad Sr. has, so he decides to recruit his friends to help him start committing robberies as well.
 Everything goes smoothly with Brad Sr. taking his son under his wing and teaching him what he needs to know until he learns that the FBI has been brought in to help the local police start investigating him and his scores, as well as the fact that Lester, one of Brad Sr.’s former partners, has begun making it clear that he wants to be a part of his crew again to make more money and is even willing to talk to the cops if he doesn’t get what he wants.
 This leads to Brad Sr. showing Lester that under no circumstances will he ever be allowed to talk to the cops, and when Brad Jr. sees just how ruthless his father and his partners-in-crime truly are, he wants nothing more than to walk away from it all and leave town with Terry as soon as possible.
 But when Brad Jr. and his friends are all arrested after a robbery gone wrong, Brad Sr. (believing that any or all of them, including his own son, may turn state’s evidence against him to save themselves) decides that he is willing to do anything to keep himself and his crew from ending up in jail.